My Name Is Jonas: Background

 The song was inspired by Cuomo's brother, who was having insurance problems after a serious car crash while at college.
 According to Cuomo, the song "explains how The Plan is reaming us all, especially my brother."

 "My Name Is Jonas" was written in the key of B major.
 However, as the song is played with guitars tuned a half-step down, it is played as if it were in the key of C.

 Reception

 Melissa Bobbitt at LiveAbout named "My Name Is Jonas" the seventh best Weezer song, writing that its lyric "the workers are going home" was "a righteous way to kick off a weekend".
 Michael Gallucci from Diffuser named it the third best Weezer song.
 In his 2010 book Music: What Happened?, Scott Miller describes the song as "musicality everywhere, theatrical dynamics, little golden lyric details where the subplot reveals the whole mood."

 In other media

 This song is featured in the video game Guitar Hero III: Legends of Rock as a playable track, and was released as a downloadable song for the Rock Band series and Rocksmith 2014.

+Personnel

+Personnel taken from Weezer (Blue Album) CD booklet, except where noted.